 - More deal sources to cover: with a larger than ever number of venture capital firms, investment banks, corporate development teams, and proprietary deal activity

 - Need for leverage: With bigger investment teams and more portfolio company work, senior management team members are increasingly stretched and lack the bandwidth to send that next follow-up email.

-Having a dedicated business development team (or person) helps alleviate this strain, and helps firms to win an increasingly competitive marketplace.
+Having a dedicated business development team (or a full time director of business development) helps alleviate this strain and helps firms win an increasingly competitive marketplace.
 Yet, finding people to fill the role has become cumbersome.